Anti-Catholicism: South Korea

-Catholic priests and nuns have been arrested and harassed for protesting against the construction of the Jeju Island Naval Base.

 Sri Lanka

 Government actions

 In Sri Lanka, A Buddhist-influenced government took over 600 parish schools in 1960 without compensation and secularized them.
 Attempts were made by future governments to restore some autonomy.

 Anti-Catholic violence

 Since 2000, in a context of rising violence against religious minorities, i.e. Christians, Muslims and Hindus, multiple attacks on Catholic churches occurred.
 For instance, in 2009, a mob of 1,000 smashed the interior of a church in the town of Crooswatta, assaulting parishioners with clubs, swords and stones, forcing several of them to be treated in hospitals.
 In 2013, vandals smashed a statue of the Virgin Mary as well as a tabernacle, and they also tried to burn the Eucharist at a church in Angulana, near Colombo.

 The term "anti-Catholic Catholic" has come to be applied to Catholics who are perceived to view the Catholic Church with animosity.
 Traditionalist or conservative Catholics frequently use it as a descriptive term for modernist or liberal Catholics, especially those modernist or liberal Catholics who seek to reform Church doctrine, make secularist critiques of the Catholic Church, or place secular principles above Church teachings.
 Those who take issue with the Catholic theology of sexuality are especially prone to be given this label.